Early Life and Education of Victoria Azarenka: A Complete Timeline

 August 2013: Purchased House in Manhattan Beach

-In August 2013, Victoria Azarenka purchased a house in Manhattan Beach, California, to be her principal residence.
+In August 2013, Victoria Azarenka purchased a large ocean-overlooking house in Manhattan Beach, California, to be her principal residence.

 In 2014, Victoria Azarenka spoke about her experience of depression during her injury-induced absence from professional tennis.

-In December 2016, Azarenka gave birth to a boy named Leo; she subsequently split from his father and a custody battle ensued.
+In December 2016, Victoria Azarenka gave birth to a boy named Leo.
+Subsequently, she split from his father, leading to a custody battle.

-In 2016, Victoria Azarenka had a son named Leonard with Billy McKeague.
+In 2016, Victoria Azarenka and her former boyfriend Billy McKeague had a son named Leonard.

-January 2018: Custody Battle Resolution and Return to Tennis in January 2018
+January 2018: Custody Battle Resolution and Tournament Resumption

-In January 2018, Azarenka won her custody battle hearing and resumed her tennis career at the Indian Wells Open.
+On 16 January 2018, it was announced that Victoria Azarenka won her custody battle hearing and was set to resume her career at the Indian Wells Open.

 March 2022: Statement on Ukraine Invasion

-In March 2022, Victoria Azarenka released a statement on Twitter expressing her heartbreak and dismay concerning the 2022 Russian invasion of Ukraine, aided by Belarus.
+In March 2022, Victoria Azarenka released a statement on Twitter expressing her heartbreak and dismay concerning the 2022 Russian invasion of Ukraine, aided by Belarus, emphasizing the importance of compassion and support between Ukrainian and Belarusian people.